zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-clojure/README.md

 Okay, so now we can find an empty location and we also know what the valid values for that location are.
-What’s left is to try each one of those values in that location and trying to solve the rest.
+What’s left is to try each one of those values in that location and try to solve the rest.

-This is called backtracking search:
+This is called a backtracking search:
 - You try one choice and recurse
 - if the recursive call didn’t find any solutions
   - try the next choice.